conan-io/docs/reference/commands/remote.rst

 ============

 Use this command to add, edit and remove remote repositories from the Conan remote registry and also manage authentication to those remotes.
+For more information on how to work with remote repositories, please check the :ref:`dedicated section
+<remote_repositories>`.

 .. code-block:: bash